chrisjackson4256/MLBPitchPredictor/README.md

  - Then, we perform some pitch type cleanup: we condense all of the different types of fastballs (e.g., four-seam, two-seam, sinker, cut fastball, split-finger fastball, etc.) into one type which we call "FB".
 We also drop any rows that have pitchouts or unknown types of pitches ('PO', 'FO', 'UN', 'XX', 'IN').

  - We map the pitch outcome ('B' for ball, 'S' for strike, 'X' for in-play) to integers for model-building purposes.

+### Training Pitcher-Specific Model

+Below, we build pitcher-specific models using the function "train_models".
+This function takes the cleaned dataframe from above as input along with a parameter called "pitch_count_cutoff".
+Because there are pitchers in this dataset that have a limited amount of pitches thrown during the season, we impose this (somewhat) arbitrarily-chosen cutoff to ensure we are only building meaningful models.

+The function loops through the list of pitchers that have a total pitch count above pitch_count_cutoff and:

+ - Subsets the dataframe to only include the current pitcher's data

+ - Builds a count dictionary of the pitcher's types of pitches

+ - Builds a map (and an inverse map) of the pitcher's pitches to integers (and those integers back to the original pitch abbreviations)

+ - Splits the data into a dataframe of features (X) and a dataframe of labels (y)

+ - Randomly splits X/y into train and test sets using an 80/20 percent training/testing split

+ - At this point, we make our choice of algorithm to use to train the model.
+For the timeframe of this project and the fact that a non-linear model should do a better job in this situation, an XGBoost classifier is an excellent choice.
+These types of models train fast, tend to have greater accuracy than other non-linear models (including bagging models such as Random Forests) and allow for multi-nomial classification.
+In particular, we train a multi-nomial version of an XGBoost classifier using "softprob" as the objective function (this will result in each of the possible outcomes being assigned probabilities).

+ - We also perform a small grid search over several of the XGBoost hyperparameters using 5-fold cross-validation in order to optimize them.
+Again, due to time constraints, we cannot do a full hyperparameter optimization but we've chosen to optimize two of the most influential ones ("max_depth" which controls the maximum depth of the tree and, thus, the complexity of the model and "learning_rate" which controls the size of the weights of the features).

+ - Once the model has been trained, we perform predictions on the test X and compare to the corresponding test labels y.
+We also compute what the accuracy would have been had the model just naively chosen the pitcher's most used pitch.
+These are both stored in lists that we'll use later to assess the overall accuracy of our pitcher-specific models.

+ - Finally, we store the trained model along with some metadata (pitcher's ID, the pitch maps and the model accuracy on the test data) in a pickled file.
+These files will be loaded and used to make predictions in our API.